hypnosapos/cartpole-rl-remote/README.rst

 =======================================

 The idea is to get trained models and deploy them within `Seldon <https://seldon.io>`_.
-Install this python module to train or run the RL model under the wood.

 In order to create your own seldon images use::

     make seldon-build seldon-push

 This command uses the official seldon wrapper to build and push your docker images.
-Mainly the built image adds a python module with entry method "predict" to be use by the api microservice, besides the best scored model (h5 file) will be included as well at the same directory to be served.
+Mainly the built image process attaches the best scored model (h5 file) to be served through the entry method "predict" for client requests when the seldon microservice is ready.
-Note that training models are moved from default ".models" local directory to *scaffold/seldon* directory to be included into the docker image, but obviously you can choose another, even from a cloud storage such as S3, GCS, ... (probably you are thinking about the output directory used in training stage with polyaxon, you're right).
+Note that training models are moved from default ".models" local directory to *scaffold/seldon* directory to be included into the docker image, but obviously you can choose another, even from a cloud storage such as S3, GCS, ... (probably you are thinking about linking the output directory used in training stage with polyaxon, you're right).

 We provide some docker images for this PoC with different scores under the `dockerhub org hypnosapos <https://hub.docker.com/r/hypnosapos/cartpolerlremoteagent/tags/>`_.